lwvmobile/dsd-fme/README.md

 -U set UDP port for rtl_fm remote control

+-W Monitor Source Audio (WIP!) (may or may not decode audio if this is on, depending on selected decode type) (Also, should be noted that depending on modulation, may sound extremely terrible)

+# Roadmap
+The Current list of objectives include:

+1. Random Tinkering

+2. Implement Pulse Audio and Remove PortAudio and OSS

+3. Improve NXDN support

+4. More Concise Printouts - Ncurses

+4. Improve Monitor Source Audio (if #2 on list is up and working)

 ## License
 Copyright (C) 2010 DSD Author
 GPG Key ID: 0x3F1D7FD0 (74EF 430D F7F2 0A48 FCE6  F630 FAA2 635D 3F1D 7FD0)